 Being a part of a fast-growing company is a privilege few enjoy, presenting opportunities to make a meaningful impact, professionally.
 This aspect should be given more importance than compensation benefits.

-The general perception of the different components of compensation is that the base pay is what pays the bills, the bonus pays for the good-to-have things like cars and vacations, and equity goes toward retirement.
+The general perception around different components of salary is that the base pay is what pays the bills, the bonus pays for the good-to-have things like cars and vacations, and equity goes toward retirement.

-Equity in a growing company is considered valuable because equity or stock in a growing company is likely to grow faster than liquid savings.
+Equity in a growing company is considered valuable because in such companies, equity or stock is likely to grow faster than liquid savings.

 Most recruiters try to draft an offer based on a candidate’s expectations.
 If candidates desire a higher base pay component of their compensation, they should communicate the same to the recruiters so they know that the candidate values cash over equity.